lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {: #alg-composite-serialize-sig title="Composite SerializeSignatureValue(CompositeSignatureValue)"}

 Deserialization reverses this process, raising an error in the event that the input is malformed.
+Each component signature is deserialized according to their respective standard as shown in {{appdx_components}}.

 ~~~
 Composite-ML-DSA.DeserializeSignatureValue(bytes) -> CompositeSignatureValue